 The growth in the number of adults aged 65 years and older will double over the next 25 years.
-The landscape of our cities is changing fast.
+The landscape of our cities is changing fast, So Designing for an Aging Population is necessary now.
 What are the consequences of this growing situation as cities grow and the population ages?
 Architects have found themselves in a whole new role designing for this new demographic and they require a new set of unique living standards.
 We must now create more “age-inclusive” spaces and designs with more sensitivity to the needs of the aging population.

 An increased senior presence creates many design challenges for the Architect.
 Getting first-hand knowledge of their living struggles is a must.
 What we have learned is most of the aging population is choosing to “age in place.”
 They are unwilling to give up their homes and independence.
 Remodeling the current home into a safer, more functional one can be the answer.

 Different construction details must be considered in the design phase to ensure the home is suitable for the needs of the aging individual.
 It is said that older people spend as much as 80 percent of their time in their homes, frequently alone and with fewer social contacts.
 Sometimes the architect must work within the confines of current home plans.
 Elderly remodeling may necessitate tearing down of walls in order to create a more open floor plan with fewer obstructions.
 It may also require new lighting systems and new larger windows in order to optimize home lighting.
 We have become aware that mobility seems to be one of the bigger challenges seniors face.
 Because of this, today’s architects are creating designs that are stair-free, with larger hallways and/or more open floor plans.
 Designs with wider doorways, no-step entries, lower sinks, safety showers, and bathtubs create a safer, more comfortable environment.
 Wireless video monitoring can also help.
 As soon as it is installed worried relatives can oversee the daily lives of their family members without meddling or interference.